Creating psychological safety at work for all employees

 Measurement tools are critical

-So how is an organisation to know if it has issues with psychological safety at work and, even more importantly, where it may be lacking?
+So how is an organisation to know if it’s fostering psychological safety at work…or not?

 Portlock recommends asking a targeted series of questions across the organisation in an anonymous survey to find out if a problem exists, such as:

-Also, it’s critical to break down the survey by department to see how the company is faring and identify if there is a problem unique to a specific team or if it is organisation-wide.
+Also, it’s critical to break down the survey by department to identify any problems unique to specific teams.
 A general inclusion survey without that team breakdown risks missing crucial findings.
-For instance, the organisation may end up with a good score overall, but is that masking a big problem in a particular department?
+For instance, you may end up with a good score overall, but is that masking a problem in a particular department?

 Team-by-team progress